MyrtleSoftware/myrtlespeech/docs/source/infra/index.rst

 Helm 2
 -------

-Helm 2 is a package manager for Kubernetes.
+Helm 2 is a package manager for Kubernetes that is now in legacy mode.
+It is used because this documentation and infrastructure was written and developed when Helm 2 was not in legacy mode.

     "Helm helps you manage Kubernetes applications --- Helm Charts help you define, install, and upgrade even the most complex Kubernetes application."